 The thoughts you're thinking right now create your future.
 Banish self-doubt, self-pity, feelings of inadequacy- whatever negative thoughts are impeding you from creating the future you want.

+Realize that depression is anger you think you're not supposed to have.
 [Whoa.
 This was probably the most personally relevant thing I've heard in a long time.]

 Good work is an investment in your future, so no excuses.
 Low pay or other less-than-ideal circumstances are no excuse for doing less than your best.
 Every piece is an opportunity to add to your portfolio and build your skills.